lmueller27/daily-weather-history/README.md

 # Is today / this week / this month hotter than usual?

-This web app lets you visualize weather trends for any geolocation.
+This web app lets you visualize and compare weather trends for any geolocation.
 Inspect historical data for any specific date, calender week or month in a timespan from 1940 until today.

 ![usagegif](public/readme/usage.gif)